-Steve Paulson says today will be cloudy and cooler with temps in the 50s and 60s.
-Light rain expected tomorrow.
+Steve Paulson says today will be sunny and nice with temps in the 60s.

 The 7.8 magnitude quake and its powerful aftershocks were so immense — and spread so wide, including in areas isolated by Syria’s ongoing civil war — that many are still waiting for help.

 While new buildings in cities like Istanbul, Turkey were designed with modern earthquake standards in mind, the area of southern Turkey where a 7.8 magnitude earthquake struck on Monday had not been seismically retrofitted.

 Rescuers are hoping to pull survivors from the rubble before they succumb to the cold two days after an earthquake tore through southern Turkey and war-ravaged northern Syria.

 The danger of the deadly asmospheric river storms hasn’t passed yet.
 All that rain helped sprout a carpet of lush vegetation across the state which will dry out in spring and become wildfire fuel.